Machine-Learning-for-Medical-Language/radiotherapy_end2end/README.md

 ```
 git clone git@github.com:Eli-Goldner/personal_cnlpt.git
 ```
-Then `cd personal_cnlpt && pip install -e .` will install the package along with all the non-PyTorch dependencies.
+Then

 ```
-pip install -e .
+cd personal_cnlpt && pip install -e .
 ```
+will install the package along with all the non-PyTorch dependencies.

 ## Input format